CoalaWeb/coalaweb-docs/docs/joomla/extensions/social/fb-app-guide.md

 ## <a class="doc-top" name="intro"></a>Intro

-I have tried to maintain a step by step guide on how to create a Facebook App but due to the constant stream of changes Facebook keeps making to the interface I have decided it's best if users consult the guide provided by Facebook.
+I have tried to maintain a step by step guide on how to create a Facebook App but due to the constant stream of changes Facebook keeps making to their interface I have decided it's best if users consult the guide provided by Facebook.
 Their guide will always contains the most up to date information.

 <div class="uk-alert">While working your way through their guide I recommend returning here to get tips and help with what settings to choose.</div>

 ## <a name="register"></a>Register and Configure an App

-To get start click [Here](https://developers.facebook.com/docs/apps/register) and follow along with the guide provided by Facebook consulting the tips below when needed.
+To get start click [Here](https://developers.facebook.com/docs/apps/register) and follow along with the guide consulting the tips below when needed.

 <div class="uk-alert">Note: If you are only using Facebook to manage pages, these instructions will not work you will need a personal Facebook account to continue.</div>